roiguri/moodle-monitor/docs/progress.md

 - **Date Formatting:** Added the `intl` package to format the Unix timestamps from the API into a human-readable date and time string.

 ### Phase 5: UI Development & Polish
-- **Priority-Based Design:** Implemented color-coded event cards with pastel colors (red for today, yellow for tomorrow, blue for future).
+- **Priority-Based Design:** Implemented color-coded event cards with pastel colors (pastel red #EF5350 for today, pastel yellow #FFCA28 for tomorrow, pastel light blue #64B5F6 for future).
 - **Date Categorization:** Created `EventDateUtils` to group events into time-based categories (Today, Tomorrow, This Week, etc.).
 - **Hebrew Localization:** Centralized all strings in `app_strings.dart` with Hebrew translations.
 - **Time-Based Greetings:** Implemented dynamic greeting header that changes based on time of day.